 What Does Putting Tape on the Nose Do?

-- Helps contour soft tissues and skin to hold towards the desired shape after surgery.
+- Help contour soft tissues and skin to support the desired shape after surgery.

-However, there are limitations: tape can irritate skin (especially with sensitive skin), may lose stickiness if wet or oily, and is not a substitute for medical treatments when serious issues occur (for example, severe breathing problems or infection).
+Limitations: tape can irritate skin, may lose stickiness if wet or oily, and is not a substitute for medical treatment for serious issues (for example, severe breathing problems or infection).

-How Long and How Tight Should Bandages / Tape Be On Nose?
+How Long and How Tight Should Bandages or Tape Be on the Nose?

 - Duration: After surgery, external splints may stay for a week or more.

-- Tightness / pressure: Should be gentle but firm enough to control swelling.
-Too loose and it won't help; too tight and it may harm blood supply or bruise the skin.
-Always follow advice from your specialist.
+- Tightness / pressure: It should be gentle but firm enough to support swelling control.
+Too loose may not help; too tight may irritate skin or affect circulation.
+Follow your specialist’s instructions.

 What Does Research Say?

-Note: Direct randomized clinical trial evidence in Australia specifically on nose bandage brands is limited; much practice draws from surgeon-experience, plastic surgery literature (global) and general wound care standards.
+Note: Direct randomized clinical trial evidence in Australia specifically on nose bandage brands is limited; much practice draws from surgeon experience, plastic surgery literature, and general wound care standards.

 Who Should See a Doctor First

-- If you have a large cut, cartilage damage, broken nose.
+- If you have a large cut, cartilage damage, or a broken nose.

 - If there is bleeding you can’t stop.